Swimming: 2022 Europeans in Rome

 02 Dicembre 2019

 Rome, December 22 - The 36th edition of the European swimming championships will take place in Rome on August 11-21 2022, European ruling body LEN said Monday.
 The decision was made official by the Paris-based Ligue Europeenne de Natation.
-LEN and Federnuoto chief Paolo Borelli said "we are enthusiastic, satisfied and ready to take up this new challenge"
+LEN and Federnuoto chief Paolo Borelli said "we are enthusiastic, satisfied and ready to take up this new challenge".
+He said "our goal is to organise an event that will go down in history".

 LE RUBRICHE